Let’s consider an imaginary scenario.

 2. Kills productivity

 With the number of apps in the market today, your phone will throw a bazillion notifications every day.
-Even if a person whom you’ve never met likes your picture on Instagram or a fake profile swipes you right on tinder, your phone beeps to tell you, “Look, something interesting happening.
+Even if a person whom you’ve never met likes your picture on Instagram or a fake profile swipes you right on tinder, your phone beeps to tell you, “Look, something interesting is happening.
 Check me right now.”

 By itself, every notification seems like a small distraction, but little by little, one after another, they consume your time and destroy your productivity without your knowledge.